SemukeloMathe/SemukeloMathe/README.md

 # Hi, I'm Sem Mathe - Software Developer

-I'm a BSc Information Technology student with a strong interest in software engineering.
-I enjoy building end-to-end applications and continuously expanding my technical expertise through hands-on projects and self-directed learning.
+I am a BSc Information Technology student focused on software engineering, scalable systems, and fintech.
+I enjoy building end-to-end applications and learning through hands-on development.

-My experience includes developing backend services with FastAPI and Express, creating responsive frontends with React, and working with databases such as PostgreSQL and MongoDB.
-I also have experience with technologies such as Nginx, Redis, Docker, AWS, and RabbitMQ.
-I am actively deepening my understanding of cloud architecture and distributed systems.
+I have experience building backend systems with FastAPI and Express, and developing frontends using React.
+I work with PostgreSQL and MongoDB, and have exposure to Redis, Nginx, Docker, AWS, and RabbitMQ.
+I am actively expanding my knowledge in cloud architecture and distributed systems.

-Driven by a passion for solving real-world problems, I seek opportunities to collaborate with talented teams and grow as a software engineer while building reliable, scalable, and impactful systems.
+I focus on solving real-world problems through software and aim to contribute to teams building reliable, scalable, and impactful systems.

----

-## Technical Skills

-**Languages:** Python, JavaScript *(learning TypeScript, C++, Java)*
-**Frameworks:** FastAPI, Express.js, React
-**Databases:** PostgreSQL, MySQL, MongoDB, Redis *(Prisma, Drizzle, SQLAlchemy)*
-**DevOps/Cloud:** Docker, Nginx, AWS*
-**Messaging:** Kafka*, RabbitMQ*
-**Tools:** Git, Pytest

----

-## Current Focus
-- Completing my Bachelor of Science in Information Technology
-- Building projects
-- Working towards **AWS Solutions Architect** certification

 ---